Bridge over Troubled Water: Side one

-As Simon and Garfunkel were working busily on recording, they had to decline invitations to perform, including at the Woodstock Festival.
-Simon wrote "Bridge over Troubled Water".
-He wanted a gospel piano sound, so he hired session musician Larry Knechtel.
+Simon wanted a gospel piano sound on "Bridge over Troubled Water", so he hired session musician Larry Knechtel.
 The song was initially two verses long, but Garfunkel felt the song was too short and asked Knechtel to play a third verse, to which Simon would write more lyrics.
 Osborn played two bass guitar parts, one high and the other low.
 Blaine recorded the drums in an echo chamber, to achieve a hall effect.
 A horn section rounded off the track.
 Due to a series of factors, the duo had to work on a new tape; an arranger falsely labeled the song as "Like a Pitcher of Water" and wrote Garfunkel's name incorrectly (GarFunkel), and the string part was unsatisfactory.

 The duo then returned to New York to record the vocals.
 The vocal style in "Bridge over Troubled Water" was inspired by Phil Spector's technique in "Old Man River" by the Righteous Brothers.
 After two months the song was finalized.
 Simon himself admitted that it sounded like the Beatles' "Let It Be", stating in a Rolling Stone interview: "They are very similar songs, certainly in instrumentation ..."
 The song has been covered by over 50 artists since then, including Elvis Presley and Johnny Cash.

 "Bridge Over Troubled Water" was influenced by the gospel music to which Simon was listening at that time, especially the Swan Silvertones and their song "Mary Don't You Weep".
 The name of the title track was inspired by the latter's line "I'll be your bridge over deep water, if you trust in my name".
 According to gospel producer and historian Anthony Heilbut, Simon later acknowledged his musical debt to Claude Jeter in person, and additionally handed Jeter a check as compensation.
 "Bridge over Troubled Water" was addressed to Simon's wife Peggy, whom he had met that year.
 The "silver girl" in the song refers to her, and her first gray hairs, and not to a drugged hypodermic needle, as was believed by some in the United States.
 Simon asked Garfunkel to sing lead on the song, and although Garfunkel initially refused this proposal and suggested that Simon should sing falsetto, later agreed to sing.
 Simon initially composed the song in G major, but arranger and composer Jimmie Haskell transposed the song to E-flat major to suit Garfunkel's voice.